 - Achieving a balance between too much editing freedom, and not enough.
 Eg. allowing authors to add their own HTML proved a nightmare to maintain and unclosed tags could break the page.

-- Authors do not understand responsive design; that their content needs to adapt to mobile.
-Eg. insistence on “above the fold” and using too large images.
+- Authors don't understand responsive design; and don't ever test on mobile.
+Eg. insistence on “above the fold” content, and using images that were too large.

 Migrating the Neto website

-The website is key for acquiring new customers, as Neto’s acquisition (and our target metrics) focused on converting prospects to a free trial of the ecommerce product; followed by a sales call.
+The website is key for acquiring new customers.
+Neto’s acquisition (and our target metrics) relied on converting prospects to a free trial of the ecommerce product; followed by a sales call.

-Neto had built up its customer-base from Australian retailers, but was looking to expand to an international market.
-This involved not only updates to the product, but also migrating the established, public website from an Australian domain: neto.com.au, to a global domain: netohq.com.
+Neto had built its customer-base from Australian retailers, but was looking to expand to an international market.
+This involved not only updates to the product, but migrating an established, public website from an Australian domain: neto.com.au, to a global domain: netohq.com.

 With multiple stakeholders, stale content, and poor accessibility, migrating the website presented some technical and logistical challenges.